NUAA-AL/ALiPy/README.md

 	- Parallel the k-folds experiment.
 	- Gathering, process and visualize the experiment results.

-For more detailed introduction and tutorial, please refer to the [website of acepy]() (Coming soon).
+For more detailed introduction and tutorial, please refer to the [website of alipy]() (Coming soon).

 ## Setup

-You can get acepy simply by:
+You can get alipy simply by:

 ```
-pip install acepy
+pip install alipy
 ```

-Or clone acepy source code to your local directory and build from source:
+Or clone alipy source code to your local directory and build from source:

 ```
-cd Acepy
+cd ALiPy
 python setup.py install
 ```

-The dependencies of acepy are:
+The dependencies of alipy are:
 1. Python dependency

 ```